 Tips and Expert Advice on Visualizing Galactic Scale

 Understanding how big is our galaxy in miles can be challenging.
-However, there are several techniques to help visualize the scale and grasp the immense distances involved.
+Even so, there are several techniques to help visualize the scale and grasp the immense distances involved.
 By using analogies, comparing galactic sizes to familiar objects, and exploring interactive models, we can better appreciate the vastness of the Milky Way.

 Scale Models and Analogies